 Regardless, he at least appears to be trying to make a positive difference in a world in which an allegation of possession of child pornography can have devastating effects on a person's life.
 Some believe that those who view child pornography will harm children even though research does not support that view.

 After an arrest has been made, it's crucial to talk to your Orlando criminal defense attorney rather than police or prosecutors.
 In that way, you avoid the possibility of misstating facts and inadvertently confessing to something you did not do.
-At the Law Offices of Horwitz & Citro, P.A., P.A., we understand how crucial those first minutes after an arrest can be.
+At the Law Offices of Horwitz & Citro, P.A., we understand how crucial those first minutes after an arrest can be.
 We can be there to protect your rights and your interests at every step of the legal process.